Franklin89/docker-tarball/README.md

 # docker-tarball

-Very simple way to integrate a splitted tarball in a image.
-The splitted tarball in this project is a ver simple hello world webpage.
+Very simple docker image hosting a simple webpage that was packaged as a splitted tarball

 ## Build